-To discuss macroscopic entanglement by the quantum Fisher information, the scaling exponent is considered, i.e., $\mathcal{F}_{\rho_\beta} (K) \propto n^p$ ($p \le 2$).
-When $p=2$, the state is composed of a superposition of macroscopically different quantum states; for example, the GHZ state has $p=2$~\cite{ref:Shimizu05-macroE,frowis2012}.
-In contrast, when $p=1$, scaling is the same as the product states, and no macroscopic superposition exists.
-From the inequality~\eqref{Ineq2:corol:quantum_information_skey_type}, the scaling of the Fisher information is always given by $\orderof{n}$ (i.e., $p=1$) as long as $\beta=\textrm{poly-log}(n)$.
-Thus, our result gives the rigorous proof for the absence of macroscopic superposition at finite temperatures.
+To discuss macroscopic entanglement using the quantum Fisher information, the scaling exponent, $\mathcal{F}_{\rho_\beta} (K) \propto n^p$ ($p \le 2$) is considered.
+When $p=2$, the state is composed of the superposition of macroscopically different quantum states; for example, the GHZ state has $p=2$~\cite{ref:Shimizu05-macroE,frowis2012}.
+By contrast, when $p=1$, scaling is the same as the product states, and macroscopic superposition does not exist.
+Based on inequality~\eqref{Ineq2:corol:quantum_information_skey_type}, the scaling of the Fisher information is always given by $\orderof{n}$ (i.e., $p=1$), provided $\beta=\textrm{poly-log}(n)$.
+Thus, the results obtained offer rigorous proof for the absence of macroscopic superposition at finite temperatures.